Lela Loren teases how 'Altered Carbon' season 2 is like a Greek tragedy

 “Danica is purely her father’s daughter,” Loren tells EW.
 “She has literally no mother.
 Harlan used technology to bring an embryo and created a daughter and really raised her in his image; he groomed her and taught her everything he knows.
 And so the thing is, as much as she wants to maybe take things in a different direction than Konrad did, particularly his relationship with the Protectorate and their use of alloy, Danica only knows what her father has taught her.”

 Loren continues, “Ultimately it’s sort of what corrupts revolution, right?
-Often the people who are trying to free themselves from the grip of oppression only have the model of the oppressors to read things.
+Often the people who are trying to free themselves from the grip of oppression only have the model of the oppressors to lead things.
 As much as Danica wants to be a governor of the people, she is so disconnected from the populace by her privilege.
 The difference between Meths and the rest of the population is exponential compared to the gap between the 1 percent and the rest of us now.
 We often have an easier time understanding the chaos and ignorance that poverty causes, and a much harder time understanding the chaos and ignorance that privilege and wealth cause.
 Danica only knows the goldfish bowl that she grew up in, which comes with a huge disconnect.”

 Danica shares a gripe with many people who live under the thumb of an imperialist regime like the United Nations Protectorate: She wants self-determination for her people.
 Namely, she wants the planet’s inhabitants to control the precious resource known as “alloy” that is produced there.
 Under the current status quo, the Protectorate takes most of it for their own purposes.
 She has a master plan in mind to change that dynamic, but things start to go awry once Kovacs returns to Harlan’s World.